-The FDA has declared trans fats unfit for human consumption and given food manufacturers until June of 2018 to get them out of processed foods and fast food.
+The FDA has declared trans fats unfit for human consumption and given food manufacturers until January 1st, 2020 to get them out of processed foods and fast food.
 (16)

 Omega-3 essential fatty acids, like the kind found in fish oil, are widely recognized as extremely healthy.

 A big reason for this is that they are anti-inflammatory.
 (17)

 Omega-6 essential fatty acids, like the kind found in canola oil, are pro-inflammatory and contribute to chronic inflammation — an underlying factor in seven of the top ten leading causes of death.
 (18)